Karthikdude/OpenRedirectScan/README.md

 ## Output

 - **Live Testing Output**: The tool provides real-time feedback on the testing process, highlighting vulnerable URLs in red and potential issues in yellow.
-- **Detailed Reporting**: The results of the scan are saved to `results.txt`, including the URL, payload, and redirect location for each vulnerability detected.

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and enhancement requests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact